rgilks/geno-1/docs/SPEC.md

   - In the browser, capture mouse events on the canvas.
   - Perform **ray-sphere** intersection for voice picking.
 Maintain hover highlight; on click/drag, update engine voice state and audio panner.
-  - Once we know which object is selected on click, we handle according to that object’s role (e.g., if it’s a voice sphere: start dragging it; if it’s a regenerate button: trigger regeneration immediately; etc.).
+  - Once we know which voice is selected on click, we handle according to that voice's role (e.g., if it's a voice: start dragging it; if it's a regenerate button: trigger regeneration immediately; etc.).
-  - On drag: update object position in real-time (for voice objects) and possibly give some visual feedback (like a highlight or trailing indicator).
+  - On drag: update voice position in real-time and possibly give some visual feedback through wave displacement effects.
-  - On release: drop the object at new position.
+  - On release: drop the voice at new position.
   - Also handle hover highlighting: as mouse moves, if it hovers an object, maybe slightly scale it up or change color to indicate it’s interactable.
 This can be done by checking ray intersection each frame with cursor position.

 - **Integrated Look and Feel:**